The Sleep Problem: More than 1 in 3 people suffer from poor sleep

 People who do no exercise each week are significantly more likely to suffer from poor sleep compared to those who exercise 2-5 hours a week or more.

-What it does show however is poor sleep is much more common among those who do no exercise.
+However the research conclusively shows poor sleep is much more common among those who do no exercise.

 We defined an 'Adjusted Diet' as anyone who said they follow a flexitarian (plant-based with occasional inclusion of meat), pescatarian (plant-based and fish, but not meat), vegetarian or vegan diet.
+You may enjoy our article 'Mistakes to avoid on a plant-based diet'.

 Poor sleep consistently affects 3 in 10 of us between the age of 18 and 44.
 However, once we reach 45, poor sleep affects more than 4 in 10 of us.